ipsilon/eof/spec/eof.md

 Introduce new transaction type `InitcodeTransaction` which extends EIP-1559 (type 2) transaction by adding a new field `initcodes: List[ByteList[MAX_INITCODE_SIZE], MAX_INITCODE_COUNT]`.

-The `initcodes` can only be accessed via the `CREATE4` instruction (see below), therefore `InitcodeTransactions` are intended to be sent to contracts including `CREATE4` in their execution.
+The `initcodes` can only be accessed via the `TXCREATE` instruction (see below), therefore `InitcodeTransactions` are intended to be sent to contracts including `TXCREATE` in their execution.

 We introduce a standardised Creator Contract (i.e. written in EVM, but existing at a known address, such as precompiles), which eliminates the need to have create transactions with empty `to`.
 Deployment of the Creator Contract will require an irregular state change at EOF activation block.
 Note that such introduction of the Creator Contract is needed, because only EOF contracts can create EOF contracts.
 See the appendix below for Creator Contract code.

 Under transaction validation rules `initcodes` are not validated for conforming to the EOF specification.
-They are only validated when accessed via `CREATE4`.
+They are only validated when accessed via `TXCREATE`.
 This avoids potential DoS attacks of the mempool.
-If during the execution of an `InitcodeTransaction` no `CREATE4` instruction is called, such transaction is still valid.
+If during the execution of an `InitcodeTransaction` no `TXCREATE` instruction is called, such transaction is still valid.

 `initcodes` data is similar to calldata for two reasons:
 1) It must be fully transmitted in the transaction.